 unds for the 2015-16 state fiscal year are allocated to TGYS from the toboacco Master Settlement Agreement, the State of Colorado General Fund, and the Marijuana Tax Cash Fund.The Tony Grampsas Youth Services (TGYS) Program is a statutory program providing funding to local organizations that work with youth and their families through programs designed to prevent youth crime and violence, youth marijuana use, and child abuse and neglect.
 TGYS is defined and guided by Colorado Revised Statutes (C.R.S.)
 26-6.8-101 through 106.
 F

 TGYS Grant Cycle

-  TGYS operates on a three-year grant cycle, and is currently in year one of the cycle.
+TGYS operates on a three-year grant cycle, and is currently in year two of the cycle.
 The current grant cycle started on July 1, 2014 and goes through June 30, 2017.
 TGYS expects the next Request for Applications to be released in the fall of 2016.

 TGYS Funded Programs

 In 2015-16, TGYS provides funding to 63 lead agencies, supporting over 100 local community organizations through multi-agency and intermediary-agency partnerships.
 TGYS funds are appropriated from the state tobacco Master Settlement Agreement, General Fund, and Marijuana Tax Cash Fund.

 On June 6, 2014, the Governor signed Senate Bill 14-215 that allocates $2.0 million of the Marijuana Tax Cash Fund to TGYS for the prevention of youth marijuana use.

 Utilizing TGYS’ established Request for Application (RFA) process, the TGYS Board approved the distribution of these funds to previously selected TGYS Qualified Agencies that remained unfunded and whose programs positively impact youth outcomes related to marijuana.